 Listen, but do it carefully.
 You want to gain insights into how your product concept fits into the life of your consumer.
 Don't forget, though, that not everyone you speak to is a target customer.
 You need to make sure that your are crystal clear on what type of customer you are targeting, and speak to them.
 I received a lot of feedback that was completely misplaced because the person I was speaking with wanted to help me, but did not understand backyard pizza.

 Don't polish it too much.
-Until your product is purchased for full price and put to use by a consumer you did not personally sell, you really don't know how it is going to go.
-As soon as you have something you can put in the market, all the study and second guessing and design iteration just costs you money.
+Until your product is purchased for full price and put to use by a consumer that you did not personally sell, you really don't know how it is going to go.
+As soon as you have something you can put in the market, Go!
+All the study and second guessing and design iterations just cost you money beyond that point.
 Get your product good (not perfect) and go.
-Then, work on improvements based on real market feedback.
+Then work on improvements based on real market feedback.

 Love life.
 Don't forget to enjoy the ride.
 Thankfully people remind me of this at shows all the time.
 "Wow, you have the coolest job!", "Wait, you get to drink beer and make pizza at your job".
 "That is a cool invention".
 It is easy to get bogged down in accounts receivable and lose track of how extremely lucky you are!

 I hope this is a helpful list.
 I am grateful to all those folks who did favors, cut deals, took a risk on me, or offered feedback along the way.
 Let me know if I can pay it forward to you - send me an email.

 I like to tell people to seek advice from those who know best.
 I try to learn about pizza cooking from people who make pizza for a living.
 A good pizza restaurant will do hundreds of pizzas a day!
 I love to learn as much about authentic pizza as I can.
 A trip to Italy is definitely in my future!